juliosantos84/keyper/README.md

 # keyper

-A simple utility to encrypt mnemonic phrases.
+A simple utility to encrypt mnemonic phrases using AWS KMS.

 ## building

-1. Run `gradle build shadowJar` to generate a fat jar.
+1. Run `bin/build-all.sh`.

-2. Run `build-container.sh` to create a container to run the utility in.
-This is optional to create a sandbox environment in an isolated network.
+If you don't want to use the container, you can run `bin/build-java.sh` instead.

 ## setup